GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-09-16-how-to-create-an-optimizely-addon-part-3.md

 ## Submitting Your Package

-Before submitting your AddOn to the Optimizely NuGet package feed, it is essential to ensure that your package installs successfully both in your local environment and within a CI/CD pipeline.
+Before submitting your Add-on to the Optimizely NuGet package feed, it is essential to ensure that your package installs successfully both in your local environment and within a CI/CD pipeline.
 To expedite this process, consider publishing your package as an alpha or beta build to [nuget.org](https://www.nuget.org) first.
 After publishing, your package will be indexed and available for retrieval within a few minutes.

 To designate your package as an alpha or beta release, you should modify the `version` property within your `.csproj` file to include a trailing `-alpha` or `-beta`.
 NuGet will automatically recognize this as a pre-release version and will generally filter these versions out by default.
 Developers can view these pre-release versions by selecting the option to display pre-release versions within their IDE’s NuGet package tool.